2020PB/police-brutality/reports/Oregon.md

 ### Police respond to pallet fire with tear gas; do not extinguish fire | July 25th

-After protesters light a stack of wooden pallets on fire in the street, federal officers rush the protesters, firing impact munitions and tear gas.
+After protesters light a stack of wooden pallets on fire in the street (Main and 4th), federal officers rush the protesters, firing impact munitions and tear gas.

 If the fire was the provocation for the assault, a journalist notes the officers retreated without extinguishing the fire.